signalogic/SigSRF_SDK/pktlib_readme.md

   #define LINKTYPE_IPV6                               /* Raw IPv6 */
 #endif
 ```
-<a name="MininumAPIInterface"></a>
+<a name="PushPullAPIInterface"></a>
-# Minimum Push/Pull API Interface
+# Push/Pull API Interface

-The pktlib minimum API interface supports application level "push" and "pull" to/from packet queues, from which packet/media worker threads receive/send packets for RTP jitter buffer, packet repair, RTP decoding, media domain, and other processing.
+pktlib supports application level "push" and "pull" to/from packet queues, from which packet/media worker threads receive/send packets for RTP jitter buffer, packet repair, RTP decoding, media domain, and other processing.

+The DSPushPackets() and DSPullPackets() APIs form a "minimum touch" interface for applications to input packets from application-specific sources (UDP ports, pcap files, etc) foward them for processing, retrieved processed packets, and output as needed.

 <a name="GeneralPktlibAPIFlags"</a>
 # General Pktlib API Flags